AbdelHameed-Hamed/Ocean-rs/README.md

 To build just type `cargo build` in the root of the folder.

 Note: Currently it'll only work on machines with Nvidia GPUs starting from the GTX-16XX.
 This is because mesh shaders are used instead of the typical vertex shaders.
-This restriction will fixed soon, howerver.
+This restriction will be fixed soon, howerver.

 # ToDo